-The Terrance Keenan Institute for Emerging Leaders in Health Philanthropy, founded by GIH with support from the Robert Wood Johnson Foundation, is a living legacy through which Terrance Keenan’s words and deeds will continue to inspire future leaders in the field.
-The institute offers a tremendous opportunity for foundation leaders to enhance the professional development of their most promising staff by nominating them to be institute fellows.
+The nomination period is now open for the Terrance Keenan Institute for Emerging Leaders in Health Philanthropy.
+Founded by GIH with support from the Robert Wood Johnson Foundation, the institute is a living legacy through which Terrance Keenan’s words and deeds will continue to inspire future leaders in the field.
+The institute offers a special opportunity for foundation leaders to enhance the professional development of their most promising staff by nominating them to be institute fellows.
 Terrance Keenan Institute fellows will spend two days with seasoned leaders from the field of health philanthropy, many of whom are past recipients of GIH’s Terrance Keenan Leadership Award in Health Philanthropy.

-The institute will be held October 10-11, 2018, in Washington, DC.
-Nominations must be received by February 16.
+The institute will take place October 6-7, 2020, in Washington, DC.
+Nominations must be received by February 20.

 For more information about the program, as well as the nomination process and selection criteria, refer to the backgrounder below: